SCMM: Calibrating Cross-modal Representations for Text-Based Person Search: Introduction

-For TBPS task, there are tremendous works to be proposed from two perspectives.
-First, \cite{dualpath, CMAAM, cmpmcmpc} use only two encoders and align two modal features with a symmetric loss.
-Though it is simple enough, feature alignment is limited. \cite{alignbefore,vinvl} utilized multi-modal models with transformer-based cross-attention to improve cross-modal feature alignment and interaction.
-But their methods require the fusion of all possible image-text pairs, resulting in very time-consuming retrieval at the inference stage.
-Second, to obtain robust fine-grained features, recent works in TBPS design multi-level\cite{vitaa,ssan,tipcb,safaNet}, multi-granularity\cite{mgel,nafs,ivt} matching strategies, and specific attention modules\cite{gnarnn, nafs, cfine, safaNet, ivt, acsa} based on the image-text backbone.
-While these methods provide fine-grained features, they have complex model architectures and costly computations.
-Furthermore, the fine-grained features they produce are limited and hinder performance boost.
+In the TBPS domain, numerous approaches have been proposed from two distinct perspectives.
+First, some methods \cite{dualpath, cmpmcmpc} employ only dual encoders and align the two modal representations using symmetric loss functions.
+Although computationally efficient, these methods suffer from limited feature alignment capabilities.
+Alternative approaches \cite{alignbefore} utilize multi-modal models with transformer-based \cite{attention} cross-attention mechanisms to improve cross-modal feature alignment and interaction.
+However, such methods often require high computational costs due to the exhaustive fusion of all possible image-text pairs during inference, hindering their efficiency in real-time applications.
+Second, to obtain robust fine-grained features, recent TBPS works have designed multi-level \cite{vitaa, ssan, tipcb, safaNet}, multi-granularity \cite{mgel, ivt} matching strategies, and specialized attention modules \cite{gnarnn, cfine, acsa}.
+While these methods provide fine-grained features, they suffer from complex model architectures and expensive computations.
+Furthermore, the fine-grained features they produce are often limited and hinder significant performance improvements.